 If The Officer Doesn’t Show Up In Court Will My Ticket Be Dismissed?

-Our law office receives calls from driver’s who are fairly certain if the officer that issued the ticket is not present at their court date the speeding ticket or other moving violation will be dismissed.
+Our law office receives calls from drivers who are fairly certain if the officer that issued the ticket is not present at their court date the speeding ticket or other moving violation will be dismissed.
 This is not necessarily the truth!
 It is the decision of the judge and the solicitor in court as to what the resolution for your particular traffic ticket will be, thus, it is not based solely on whether or not the officer is there.
 Why would you take a chance when your driving history and points are at risk?
 Automatic ticket dismissals really are no the norm in most of Georgia’s traffic courts across the state.

 I Was Speeding For a Good Reason, Can’t My Georgia Speeding Ticket Just Get Dismissed or Thrown Out?

 We’ve seen drivers ticketed in Georgia for speeding to get to the hospital, speeding due to a serious health issue, speeding home for an emergency family situation, after finding out bad news, while under emotional duress and many more “good” reasons.
-If the officer is unkind enough to issue a speeding ticket after you advise of your urgent situation, then you can assume though your side of the story about the ticket can be presented in court, its at the traffic court judge and solicitor’s discretion whether or not the offense will be reduced or dismissed.
+If the officer is unkind enough to issue a speeding ticket after you advise of your urgent situation, then you can assume through your side of the story about the ticket can be presented in court, its at the traffic court judge and solicitor’s discretion whether or not the offense will be reduced or dismissed.
 It is never certain and some traffic court judges have heard so many stories they tend to be unsympathetic to your side of the story!
 That’s a good reason to hire an experienced traffic attorney to handle your ticket in Georgia courts.

 If I Have Paid The Ticket Already, Is It Too Late To Hire You?

 Once you have paid the ticket, we would have to file a Motion To Open, in order to work to get a reduction for the violation and points.
-Its not a simple matter though it certainly can be done though there are no guarantees, its up to the judge and the court whether or not they would be willing to give a reduction.
+It’s not a simple matter though it certainly can be done though there are no guarantees, it up to the judge and the court whether or not they would be willing to give a reduction.
 That being said, the time to hire a lawyer to fight a ticket is before you pay the ticket, NOT after!
-If a driver receives a Super Speeder notification letter and then must pay an extra $200 fine, often they will reach out to us at that time and it is too late to get the Super Speeder to “disappear” as its already been issued.
+If a driver receives a Super Speeder notification letter and then must pay an extra $200 fine, often they will reach out to us at that time and it is too late to get the Super Speeder to “disappear” as it’s already been issued.

 If I Take A Defensive Driving Class Will That Help Me With My Ticket?

 If you are speeding at an excessively high speed (21+ mph over the limit) and/or have had multiple moving traffic violations of any kind within a short period of time and choose to take a defensive driving class, it certainly could affect your ticket resolution in a positive way.
-In many ticket cases in traffic courts across the state of Georgia and especially when the moving violation in Ga involves a driver under the age of 21, a defensive driving course (in person NOT online and at least 4 hours long) will be part of the resolution from the judge/court.
+In many ticket cases in traffic courts across the state of Georgia and especially when the moving violation in Ga involves a driver under the age of 21, a defensive driving course (in-person NOT online and at least 4 hours long) will be part of the resolution from the judge/court.
 Thus, if you make this effort on your own before your court date and provide your lawyer with the certificate of completion, your outcome in court could be positively impacted by that certificate from the defensive driving school.
 Read more about defensive driving school in our blog.

 How Long Do Points Stay On My Driving Record?

-The amount of time that points stay on your driving record is different state to state.
+The amount of time that points stay on your driving record is different from state to state.
 In Georgia, points stay on your driving record for 2 years or 24 months.
-Many driver’s forget how many points they have accumulated and need to order a driving history report to see if the points associated with the last violation they paid, are still there.
+Many drivers forget how many points they have accumulated and need to order a driving history report to see if the points associated with the last violation they paid, are still there.
 Bear in mind that though the points “recycle” over a set period of time, the violation on your record itself does not recycle or go away.
 To find out how long points stay on your driving record in your state, we have prepared a list of states, but its always best to check with the DDS/DMV in your state to confirm any and all information if you are concerned about points you’ve accumulated.

 How Many Points Will I Get For a GA Moving Traffic Violation?